 I hope you are enjoying the updated posts as much as I am enjoying updating them.

-Grease a 9-inch pie plate with softened butter.
+Lightly grease a 9-inch pie plate with coconut oil.

-If not using the crust right away, simply chill in the refrigerator.
+If you’re not using it immediately, cover and store in the refrigerator.

 Disclaimer: This post contains affiliate links for the kitchen item(s) I use 🙂